Europe·France·Updated April 29, 2026

 What scams target tourists in Marseille?

-The most frequently reported tourist scams in Marseille are Vieux-Port Area Pickpocketing, Metro Pickpocketing on Lines 1 and 2, Bag Snatching Near La Canebière, with 3 classified as high severity.
+The most frequently reported tourist scams in Marseille are Bag Snatching Near La Canebière, Fake Police Officer ID Check, Drink Spiking in Vieux-Port Bars and Clubs, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Munich.

 Are taxis safe in Marseille?

-Taxis in Marseille carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Marseille carry documented risk for tourists — 2 transport-related scams are on record.
 The Navette Marseille airport shuttle bus provides a fixed-price, reliable alternative to the city center (Saint-Charles station).
 If taking a taxi, use only officially marked vehicles from the designated rank.
 Ask to confirm the regulated fare before departure and that the meter will be used on tariff 1 during daytime.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Marseille safe at night for tourists?